rclarsfull/ImageLight/README.md

     ```
    TrainANNServer
    ```
+   For Windows you can alternatively use the install `Train ANN.bat` Script.

 Following these steps should enable you to install Python 3.9 with PATH enabled, extract the ImageLight application, and then install it using `pip install`.
-If you have any questions or need further assistance, feel free to reach out to the application's developer or community for support.
+If you have any questions or need further assistance, feel free to reach out to the application's developer for support.

 ## Usage